 Kinematic surveying, also known as stop-and-go kinematic surveying, is not new.
 The original kinematic GPS innovator, Dr. Benjamin Remondi, developed the idea in the mid-1980s.
 Real-Time Kinematic, RTK, is a method that provides positional accuracy nearly as good as static carrier phase positioning, but faster.
 RTK accomplishes positioning in real-time shown in the figure above (Figure 7.4).
 It involves the use of at least one stationary reference receiver, the base station, and at least one moving receiver, the rover.
 All the receivers involved observe the same satellites simultaneously.
 The base receivers are stationary on control points.
-The rovers move from project point to project point across stopping momentarily at each new point, usually briefly.
+The rovers move from project point to project point across, stopping momentarily at each new point, usually briefly.
 The collected data provides vectors between themselves and the base receivers as shown in Figure 7.1 in real-time.

 RTK has become routine in development and engineering surveys where the distance between the base and roving receivers can most often be measured in thousands of feet.
 When compared with the other relative positioning methods, there is little question that the very short sessions of the real-time kinematic method can produce the largest number of positions in the least amount of time.
 The remarkable thing is that this technique can do so with only slight degradation in the accuracy of the work.

 Real-time kinematic is done by carrier phase ranging.
 It must track five satellites minimum.
 The reason for the five satellites is basically to have one spare so that you're absolutely sure that you will have a position all the time.
 The base station is set up on a known point there is a transmission antenna associated with it through which a radio transmitter sends corrections to a rover.
 The baselines are typically at 10 to 20 kilometers, which is considerably shorter than DGPS's effective range.